ClearVolume/PyClearVolume/README.md

 # pyclearvolume

-python bindings to the [ClearVolume project](https://bitbucket.org/royerloic/clearvolume) that enables the to simply serve data from within python serving to the renderer.
+python bindings to the [ClearVolume project](https://bitbucket.org/royerloic/clearvolume) that enables serving numpy data from within python to the renderer.

 ## Prerequisites